katcipis/sophia/notes/talent-is-overrated.md

 Well, as stated before, the secret is to not stay on automatic mode.
 The automatic mode is the way our brain have to make us comfortable, and we like comfort.
-So if you want to be increasingly getting better on what you do, you must not be comfortable for a long period of time.
+So if you want to be increasingly getting better on what you do, you must not be comfortable for a long period of time (you need periods of comfort to avoid your brain from burnout, and yes, everyone burns out eventually).

-One important thing to note is that since deliberate practice is mentally exhausting the researches showed that usually the max amount of time doing it per day is approximately 4 hours.
+One important thing to note is that since deliberate practice is mentally exhausting.
+The researches showed that usually the max amount of time doing it per day is approximately 4 hours.
 The human brain simply cant take much more than it per day.
 So when you are developing there will be times that you will need to just code on a more comfortable way.

 I supposed that this is the moment when code that have to be refactored is born :-), and it is just a reality, no one can write deliberate great software for a long period of hours, sometimes the bad design will slip.
-There is a lot of techniques that can mitigate that, that are also a mechanism to get feedback.
+There is a lot of techniques that can mitigate that, there are also mechanisms to get feedback.

 Now lets get to a list of practices that good developers usually do, that distinguishes them.

-#### Care a lot about design
+#### Design matters

-As I stated before, just working is not enough.
+Just writing lots of code is not enough.
 Good developers care a lot about design.
 Thinking about software design meets all the criteria of deliberate practice:

 * It can be repeated a lot (you can always do that)